php-cache/memcached-adapter/README.md

 ### Configure

-To create an instance of `MemcachedCachePool` you need to configure a ´\Memcached` client.
+To create an instance of `MemcachedCachePool` you need to configure a `\Memcached` client.

 ```php
 $client = new \Memcached();